C3-UC3M/c3-web/docs/resources/system.md

 * High availability storage system featuring:
     * Lustre FS, with 546TB of capacity and high redundancy.
-    * NFS with DRAM access, and 48TB of capacity.
+    * NFS with RDMA access, and 48TB of capacity.

 * 100Gbps HDR Infiniband network for computation and data storage.